-When I have the opportunity to have a conversation with the leader of a mission-driven organization, our conversation touches upon four dimensions of leadership that empower leaders like you to create and foster a culture of communication for your organization through purpose and strategy, passion and inspiration, people and relationships, and aspiring to deliver on a promise.
+When I have the opportunity to have a conversation with the leader of a mission-driven organization, our conversation touches upon four dimensions of leadership that empower leaders like you to create and foster a culture of communication for your organization through purpose and strategy, passion and inspiration, people and relationships, and vision to deliver on a promise.

 Are you a leader who practices these four dimensions of communication that foster mission-driven culture?

 - Purpose is the foundation of mission and vision.
 Impact is what matters.

 - The clarity of your purpose is made evident by the directness of your strategy.

 - Strategy and focus tell your audience and supporters that you know where you’re headed and how you will get there.

 - Purpose creates meaning.
 People want to belong to a cause, join a movement, and work toward a vision that has clearly defined purpose and actionable strategy.

 - A passionate leader is inspirational, defining character and empowering the people she leads to engage with one another and lead with values.

 - Character is defined when your team, customers, and stakeholders experience your values in action.

 - The trust in your organization’s character is enhanced through inspirational and motivational communications.